NXLog Documentation

 NXLog can parse IETF Syslog with the parse_syslog() procedure provided by the xm_syslog extension module.

-With this configuration, NXLog will parse the input IETF syslog format from file, convert it to JSON, and output the result to file.
+With this configuration, NXLog parses the input IETF syslog format from a file, converts it to JSON, and outputs the result to a file.

 nxlog.conf